Major Streaming Platforms Announce March Lineups

 Vladimir (March 5)

-This black comedy stars Rachel Weisz as a 50-something English professor who develops an obsession with a young author, Leo Woodall, after he joins her faculty.
-John Slattery also features in the series, which is an adaptation of Julia May Jonas's 2022 novel.
-The production includes instances where Weisz's character addresses the audience directly.
+This black comedy features Rachel Weisz as a 50-something English professor who develops an obsession with a young author, Leo Woodall (identified as Vladimir Vladinski), after he joins the faculty.
+John Slattery also features.
+Adapted from Julia May Jonas's 2022 novel, the series has Weisz's character directly addressing the audience.

 Peaky Blinders: The Immortal Man (March 20)

-A feature film that continues the "Peaky Blinders" series.
-Cillian Murphy reprises his role as Tommy Shelby.
-Written by Steven Knight, the film is set in 1940 during World War II and also includes Rebecca Ferguson, Barry Keoghan, and Stephen Graham in the cast.
+The "Peaky Blinders" saga continues with this feature film, bringing back Cillian Murphy in his iconic role as Tommy Shelby.
+Steven Knight penned the script for the film, which is set in 1940 during World War II.
+The cast also includes Rebecca Ferguson, Barry Keoghan, and Stephen Graham.

 HBO Max Releases